 - David Vincent (ACIP Founder)

 The renewable energy market, and especially solar, is a highly unregulated industry.
-There are no controls in place that stop vendor from being overly aggressive when it comes to stating items like production and savings.
-Having a highly educated and experienced consultant is the best way to protect you and ensure that, if you do move forward with installing a system, you are making that decision based on facts and trusted information.
+There are no requirements in place to restrict vendors from being overly aggressive, and potentially misleading when stating numbers like production and savings.
+Having a highly educated and experienced consultant is the best way to protect you, and ensure that if you do decide to install a system, you are making that decision based on facts and reliable information.

-Starting from the day we are engaged, the entire process averages about 8 months to have your system installed and turned on.
-This process can be accelerated if needed.
-Our philosophy is that we move at a steady pace and keep the process moving, but not get hasty or quick.
-We have found that this is the best way to end up with a project that you can be proud of.
+Starting from the day we are engaged, the entire process averages about 8 months till your system is fully installed and turned on.
+This process can be accelerated if necessary.
+Our philosophy is to move at a steady pace and make sure the process is progressing, but not to rush anything or act hastily.
+This method allows us to complete the project with great attention to detail, and to a standard we are proud of.

 The process is simple.
-ACIP has a short form contract that formally engages us to start in on the project.
-We will have a kick-off meeting where you will introduce us to your team and we will recap the process so we will all be on the same page.
-We will set our milestone goals based on your schedule and agree how you would like the flow of information to come in.
-We work for you and will work around your schedules and goals.
+ACIP has a short contract form that formally engages us to start on the project.
+We will have a launch meeting where we meet your team and we will recap our course of action so everyone understands the process.
+We will set our milestone goals based on your schedule, and let you decide how you would like to receive the flow of information.
+We work for you, and will work around your schedules and goals.

-- Solar companies employ people that are on their sales and development teams.
-When a customer seeks a price from a solar company, that company has to spend thousands of dollars to figure out the details of the system, and tens of thousands of dollars in commissions to the sales person who is working with the customer.
-By hiring ACIP to do all of this groundwork for you, the solar companies are able to cut all of those overhead items out of their costs and deliver you a lower price.
+Solar companies already employ people from their sales and development teams.
+When a customer requests a price estimate from a solar company, that company has to spend thousands of dollars to figure out the details of the system, and tens of thousands of dollars in commissions to the salesperson who is working directly with the customer.
+By hiring ACIP to do all of this groundwork for you, the solar companies are able to cut all of those overhead items out of their costs and offer you a lower price.

-- The second reason, and the bigger reason, is that when solar companies go through a formal RFP process, and especially one where we hold a formal “job walk”, they are able to see their competition and know that they need to get more aggressive with their margins.
-Pricing through this formal price always ends up coming way down compared to individual solicitation.
-However, with ACIP on your team this reduction in pricing doesn’t come with sacrificing quality or service from the chosen vendor, so you can be rest assured you end up with better products and a better quality installation, all at a much lower price.
+The second and more significant reason, is that when solar companies go through a formal RFP process, and especially when we hold a formal “job walk”, they are able to see their competition, and know that they need to act more aggressively with their margins.
+Pricing through this formal price method is always significantly reduced compared to individual solicitation.
+However, with ACIP on your team this reduction in pricing doesn’t mean any sacrifice in quality or service from the chosen vendor, so you can rest assured you will not only receive better final products, but a better quality installation too, all at a significantly lower price.

-Just like any other industry, manufacturers can be very different from brand to brand.
-The quality of the silicon used, the quality of the components, the care of manufacturing, all contribute to the quality and efficiency of the panel.
-Additionally, when choosing a panel manufacturer, we also need to look into the health of the manufacturer.
-Most solar panels come with a 25 year warranty and, as we know, a warranty is only as strong as the company behind it.
-Another important consideration we look for when shopping for the right brand is looking into third party warranty insurance.
+Just like any other industry, manufacturers can vary largely from brand to brand.
+Aspects such as the quality of silicon used, the quality of the components, the care of manufacturing, all contribute to the overall quality and efficiency of the panel.
+Additionally, when choosing a panel manufacturer, we also look into the health of the manufacturer.
+Most solar panels come with a 25 year warranty, however a warranty is only as strong as the company behind it.
+Another important consideration we look for when determining the right brand is looking into third party warranty insurance.